mauritssilvis/darts/cli/java/README.md

 ```

 Here, only the checkouts that require a minimum of two darts are shown.
-Specifically, scores of 2 and 4 can be reached by hitting one double.
+Scores of 2 and 4 can be reached by hitting one double.
 Therefore, these checkouts are not shown.

 ##### Fixed